General things to know about EVE Online before beginning:

 - dscanning allows you to tell if other ships or objects of interest are within 14.3 AU of your location. habitualize dscanning to avoid gatecamps, bubbles, and unwanted fights

 I list my own tools & resources and link to others here.
-My stuff's not all newcomer-oriented.
+My EVE-related writing is mostly not newcomer-oriented.